cheryl-qian/cheryl-qian/README.md

-# Hi there, I'm Cheryl Qian! 👋
+# Hi there, I'm Cheryl! 👋

 Welcome to my GitHub profile!
 I'm a passionate designer and developer with a keen interest in building innovative solutions and contributing to open-source projects.